Witt vectors, semirings, and total positivity: The flat topology over

 \section{The flat topology over $\bN$}

 The purpose of this section is to give some idea of scheme theory over $\bN$.
 It is the point of view I prefer for the mathematics of this chapter, but I will not use it in a serious way.

-Scheme theory and the flat topology over $\bN$ were first considered in To\"en--Vaqui\'e~\cite{Toen-Vaquie:Under-Spec-Z}.
-Lorscheid has considered a different but related approach~\cite{Lorscheid:Blueprints}.
+Scheme theory and the flat topology over $\bN$ were apparently first considered in To\"en--Vaqui\'e~\cite{Toen-Vaquie:Under-Spec-Z}.
+Lorscheid has considered a different but related approach~\cite{Lorscheid:Blueprints} (or see his chapter in this volume).
 In recent years, positivity structures in algebraic geometry have appeared in some interesting applications, although in an \emph{ad hoc} way.
 For example, let us mention the work of Lusztig~\cite{Lusztig:survey-total-positivity}, Fock--Goncharov~\cite{Fock-Goncharov:higher-Teichmueller}, and Rietsch~\cite{Rietsch:Toeplitz-matrices}.